Guides

 Step 2 – Use a few simple subfolders

-Inside your main Books folder, create a small set of subfolders based on how you actually read.
-For example:
+Inside your main Books folder, create a small set of subfolders based on how you actually read[cite: 9].
+For example[cite: 9]:

 Books/